Kevindo126/PGE-extraction-tool/README.md

 3. Pip 3 for tqdm (progress bar)

 # Todo or comments
--Establish a folder location for program to automatically fetch all the PDFs.
+1. Establish a folder location for program to automatically fetch all the PDFs.
--Automate converting process to reduce the need of user input.
+2. Automate converting process to reduce the need of user input.